-The site of this development framework comprises two adjacent sites: Cadgerford and Backhill.
-For the purposes of this section of the document, the two sites are considered as one integrated development area.
+The location of this development framework comprises three adjacent landholdings: Damhead, Cadgerford and Backhill.
+For the purposes of this section of the document, the three sites are considered as one integrated development area.
 The site is located immediately to the south of the B9119 at its junction with the A944 (the 'Six Mile junction').
-It is bounded to the west by the Brodiach Burn and largely on the east by the unnamed Westhill-Blacktop C class road.
+It is bounded to the west by the Ord Burn, with the Brodiach Burn running between the Damhead and Cadgerford holdings.
+The unnamed C class road from the B9119 to Easter Ord runs through the Damhead landholding, with the east of the site bound largely by the unnamed Westhill-Blacktop C class road.
 A portion of the 'Backhill' site extends east beyond the unnamed road upwards a short distance towards the Back Hill landform itself.
 The Broomfield Plantation forms the southern boundary.
-The land is currently in agricultural use and is identified within the Aberdeen Clty Council boundaries as greenbelt.
+The land is currently in agricultural use and is identified within the Aberdeen City Council boundaries as greenbelt.

-The identified areas are approximately:
+The identified areas are approximately (gross areas):